Manojbhat09/Tracking_submit/README.md

 ### Detection module:(Vanilla PointRCNN only available here)

-PointRCNN with Centerness loss (FCOS on 3D) for robust 3D object detection. (mAP 95.12% on KITTI-Easy vs 85.95%)[To be released]
+PointRCNN with Centerness loss (FCOS:Fully Convolutional One-Stage Object Detection on 3D) for robust 3D object detection. (mAP 95.12% on KITTI-Easy vs 85.95%)[To be released]
 Along with Argoverse dataloader.
 Trained seperate for Pedestrain and Vehicle classes.